 Though it may look rustic this dish presents you a with very subtle savoury taste with a hint of sweetness due to the diverse combination of vegetables.
 A good pair with fried or grilled dishes alongside with hot steaming rice.

-3. Add chicken stock and liquid from blended shrimp shells; bring it to a boil then once boiling add the okra.
+Add chicken stock and liquid from blended shrimp shells; bring it to a boil then once boiling add the okra and eggplants.
 Simmer in medium heat for 8 minutes or until tender.

-4. Add shrimps and spinach and simmer for 1 minute.
+Add shrimps and jute leaves and simmer for 2 minutes.